 Previously, in part 4, we identified the 128 usable T tiles on my Wormhole n300s board.
 These tiles are the workhorse of the board, so it is about time we took a detailed look inside one of them.
 Ignoring all the NoC functionality, my best guess as to the contents of each T tile is this diagram:

 Starting at the top of the diagram, we have 1464 KiB of SRAM, which is directly mapped into the tile-local address space starting at address 0.
 It is connected to lots of other components within the tile, and other tiles can also access it via NoC requests (again, I have not shown any of the NoC functionality on the above diagram).
-The advertised capacity is 1.5 MiB of SRAM, which is 72 KiB more than the 1464 KiB shown; possibly the missing 72 KiB is used for Dst (64 KiB) and SrcA (~4 KiB) and SrcB (~4 KiB).
+The advertised capacity is 1.5 MB of SRAM; if you were hoping for 1.5 MiB, then you'd need 72 KiB more than the 1464 KiB shown, but you can find that distributed across the tile (32 KiB in Dst, 30 KiB in the core-local RAMs, 4 KiB in SrcA, 4 KiB in SrcB, 1 KiB in Lreg, and so on).

 Moving down a row, we have five RISC-V RV32IM cores, which I've labelled as "B", "T0", "T1", "T2", and "NC".
 Each core has 32 GPRs, each 32 bits wide, along with a 32-bit program counter.
 The RV32IM instruction set can be roughly split into three pieces: load/store, ALU (arithmetic operations, bitwise operations, and multiply and divide), and branches - these execution resources are shown on the diagram within each core.
 The host system can put whatever RISC-V machine code it desires in L1, and the RISC-V cores will happily execute it.
 Said code will have exclusive bare-metal control of the cores; there are no interrupts, no user-mode/kernel-mode split, no hypervisor, etc. The RISC-V cores execute completely independently (of each other, and of the host), though there are mechanisms to synchronize them.